BertGoens/refind-theme-regular/README.md

 - Roderick W. Smith, developer of rEFInd
 - [munlik][refind-theme-original], the initial creator.
 - [bobafetthotmail][refind-theme-regular], continuing the work of munlik
+- [bertgoens][bertgoens-github] updating the visuals, extending the documentation

 The background is [Minimalist Wallpaper][wallpaper] by [LeonardoAIanB][wallpaper-author].